 The location of swing urea production has varied over the past decade, from the US Gulf, via Ukraine and to China.
 However, urea prices have historically only been supply-driven for shorter periods at a time, with the average demand-driven margin for the period 2004 - 2013 approximately USD 70 per ton.
-From 2014-2021 the market was been supply-driven, with China as the swing producer.
+From 2014-2021 the market was supply-driven, with China as the swing producer.
 In 2017, global prices at times dropped below the Chinese floor, as required volumes from China dropped substantially.
-Since 2021 high gas prices in Europe has lead to significant curtailments across producers as the global urea price has been below the production cost, at the same time that China has put in place export restrictions.
-This has resulted in a supply curve which is vertical around the current market price, resulting in significant urea price volatility.
+In 2021 and 2022 extraordinary high gas prices in Europe lead to curtailments of production, as producers chose to reduce production rather than produce at negative margins.
+The result was a need for global demand rationing and significantly higher urea prices.
+In 2023 and 2024 gas prices came down from the exceptionally high levels in 2021 and 2022 lowering the production cost and leading to lower curtailments in Europe.